*Amendments to Regulation 36 were last approved by Senate on 6 July 2022 and on 18 July 2022 by Chair's Action, with changes taking immediate effect*

 (b) If a student is absent from classes for five weeks without a reasonable explanation or excuse.

-2. Students who are non-UK/EEA nationals must hold acceptable UK immigration permission at all times during their period of enrolment at the University.
+2. The Student Immigration & Compliance team at the University is responsible for providing immigration services to students to help them to understand any requirements of their Student visa and their responsibilities as Student visa holders.
+Students who are subject to immigration control in the UK must hold acceptable UK immigration permission at all times during their period of enrolment at the University.
 The aforementioned immigration permission must remain valid and of a type which is appropriate for the course of study pursued.
 If satisfactory evidence of this UK immigration permission is not presented to the University when required, for example, before enrolment or re-enrolment or at any point at which it is extended or replaced with alternative permission, the Academic Registrar may require the student to withdraw temporarily or permanently.
+Immigration permission pertains to all the documents the University is required to keep a copy of in order to meet the University’s Student Visa Sponsor record keeping duties as specified by the UKVI or internal policies to establish an audit trail, for example, a visa, a Biometric Residence Permit (BRP), evidence of entry to the UK, a valid Share Code for digital status verification, and a passport.

-3. Where a student is found to have failed to comply with their responsibilities as a Tier 4 student, breached the conditions of their immigration permission or failed to act in accordance with UK Law, the University reserves the right to use its discretion to withdraw existing Tier 4 sponsorship from a student, or refuse to sponsor a student.
-Likewise, where a student does not meet the requirements to apply for a Tier 4 visa successfully, such as where insufficient funds are available or where the student will exceed the study time limit imposed by UK immigration law, the University reserves the right to refuse to sponsor a student under Tier 4.
+3. Students with a visa sponsored by the University must also comply with their responsibilities as a Student visa holder, including resuming studies after taking a period of authorised absence, keeping the University updated with their UK contact details and meeting the engagement requirements for visa sponsorship as required by the UKVI & the University’s Good Practice Guide on Monitoring Student Engagement and Progression.
+Where a student does not meet these requirements or responsibilities, breaches the conditions of their immigration permission or fails to act in accordance with UK Law, the Academic registrar reserves the right to refuse to sponsor them, withdraw existing student visa sponsorship and to temporarily or permanently withdraw them.
+Likewise, where a student does not meet the requirements to apply for a Student Visa successfully, such as where insufficient funds are available or where the student will exceed the study time limit imposed by UK immigration law, the University reserves the right to refuse to sponsor a student under the Student Visa route.

 Fraudulent information within an application or failure to meet entry requirements within a period of provisional enrolment